iiPythonx/xpp/md/documents/dataTypes.md

 A boolean value represents either `true` or `false`.

-Currently, it is impossible to get a boolean value within vanilla x2.
+Currently, it is impossible to get a boolean value within vanilla x++.
 Because of that, integers are used instead to represent a true or false value, where `1` represents `true` and `0` represents `false`.

 ---